 Cleaning For Health - What is it?

-Cleaning for health reflects a universal value: we assume responsibility for ourselves as well as others.
-To provide such cleaning, our staff must provide a “quality cleaning performance. “ This performance removes impurities from the environment, leaves behind minimum cleaning residue.
-And in no way jeopardizes the health and safety of occupants.
+Cleaning for Health reflects a global value, we assume the responsibility for ourselves as well as others.
+To provide such cleaning, our staff must provide a “quality cleaning performance.”
+That performance removes impurities from the environment, leaves behind minimum cleaning residue, and in no way jeopardizes the health and safety of its occupants.

 How Clean is Clean?